Digitization

 UPS is among a growing number of companies that are looking at AI from two different angles: on the one hand, they are showing investors how AI allows them to do more with less, while at the same time avoiding scaring people away from direct integration of technology and layoffs.
 A UPS public relations representative said that AI is not replacing employees and that management did not confirm an explicit link between artificial intelligence and layoffs during the results presentation to investors.

-BlackRock Inc. announced a wave of layoffs last month, with 600 jobs at stake.
+BlackRock Inc. last month is the same heralded a wave of layoffs, namely 600 jobs are said to be at stake.
 CEO Larry Fink and President Rob Kapito told employees that dramatic changes are occurring in the industry, and perhaps the biggest is how new technologies are affecting all industries.

 Experts cannot come up with an exact estimate of how many jobs have been lost due to the rapid development of artificial intelligence.
-According to data from Challenger, Gray & Christmas Inc. since last May, companies in the US have reportedly laid off 4,600 people to free up resources to hire people with UI experience or because technology has replaced performing tasks.
-However, Senior Vice President Andrew Challenger added that this estimate is "certainly underestimated" and that the real figure is much higher.
+According to the data Challenger, Gray & Christmas Inc. should have laid off companies in the USA since last May 4600 people to free up resources to hire people with AI experience or because technology has replaced tasks.
+However, Senior Vice President Andrew Challenger added that this estimate is “certainly an underestimate” and that the real number is much higher.

-"In all probability, there are more jobs in the economy that AI displaces than those that it creates.
-Every time the company mentions anything related to this area, it appears in the media.
-That's why companies don't want to expose themselves", says Challenger.
+“In all likelihood, there are more jobs in the economy that AI displaces than it creates.
+Every time a company mentions anything related to this area, it appears in the media.
+So companies don't want to expose themselves,” says Challenger.

-Last spring, International Business Machines Corp. made all the headlines when their CEO Arvind Krishna told Bloomberg that they planned to halt hiring because certain jobs he believed would soon be replaced by UI.
+Last spring, International Business Machines Corp. was all over the headlines when their CEO Arvind Krishna told Bloomberg that plan to stop hiring, because, in his opinion, certain jobs are soon to be replaced by UI.
 An IBM public relations representative said the company has no plans to freeze hiring and plans to maintain headcount.

-Johnny Taylor, executive director of the Society for Human Resource Management, said he thinks many of these cuts will happen quietly.
-"IBM was the first to go public with such an announcement, and it cost them quite a bit," said Taylor in an interview in December.
-"The others then said 'We won't announce it, we'll just do it.'
-We will reduce the number of employees."
+Johnny Taylor, CEO Society for Human Resource Management, stated that she thinks many of these “cuts” will be made quietly.”"IBM was the first to go public with that announcement, and it cost them a lot," Taylor said in an interview in December.
+"Then the others said, 'We're not going to announce it, we're just going to do it.'
+We're going to cut the number of employees.""

 The biggest hit to tech jobs